hemangshah/Workaholic/README.md

 ![Platform](https://img.shields.io/badge/Platforms-iOS-red.svg)
 ![MadeWithLove](https://img.shields.io/badge/Made%20with%20%E2%9D%A4-India-green.svg)

-<b>Attention:</b> This repo is currently in development state, possiblity it will be having a lot changes to make it a perfect look a like and operations of Github's owned timeline component on your profile.
+<b>Attention:</b> This repo is currently in development state, possibly it will be having a lot changes to make it a perfect look a like and to have similar operations of Github's owned timeline component.

 <img src="https://github.com/hemangshah/Workaholic/blob/master/Screenshots/WHPortrait.png">